uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 == 8.1 Hypothesis

 Given the specific location of each incident along with the number of construction projects happening at that location, we can figure out the severity of construction incidents at a given location within the boroughs of New York City.
 We can then use that information to determine which areas need better protocol with their construction projects.
-Therefore, we can use K-Means to determine which area within each borough has the highest concentration of incidents. o	Input: Longitude, Latitude, Injuries, Boroughs o	Output: Cities/Counties with Highest Concentration
+Therefore, we can use K-Means to determine which area within each borough has the highest concentration of incidents.

+Input: Longitude, Latitude, Injuries, Boroughs

+Output: Cities/Counties with Highest Concentration

 == 8.2 Models